 Geoffrey Legge (b.
 1935) and Frank Watters (1934–2020) ran Watters Gallery in Darlinghurst from 1964 to 2018.
-Watters grew up in a working-class milieu in Muswellbrook and left school at 15 to work in the coal mines.
-Having developed an interest in art he moved south and served his apprenticeship in dealing under Barry Stern, then one of the leading gallery owners amongst the very few in Sydney.
-Legge was born in Uganda and educated at Charterhouse before coming to Australia, where he studied economics at the University of Melbourne.
-In 1963 he rented a house next door to Stern's gallery and began to 'hang around' there; in due course the men decided to open their own gallery in Liverpool Street, Surry Hills.
-Legge, deferring to Watters's more practised eye for art, insisted that the gallery be named Watters.
-In 1969 the gallery moved to Riley Street, where it became an intellectual and artistic hub attracting the likes of Patrick White, who bought many works for the benefit of artists and, ultimately, the Art Gallery of New South Wales.
-Watters Gallery closed on the 24th November 2018.
+Watters grew up in a working-class milieu in Muswellbrook and left school at fifteen to work in the mines.
+Having developed an interest in art he moved to Sydney and found work with Barry Stern, one of the city's few commercial gallerists at the time.
+Legge was born in Uganda and educated at Charterhouse, Surrey, before coming to Australia, where he studied economics at the University of Melbourne.
+In 1963 he rented a house next door to Stern's gallery and began hanging around there; in due course, he and Watters decided to open their own gallery in Liverpool Street, Darlinghurst.
+Legge, deferring to Watters' more practised eye for art, insisted that the gallery be named Watters.
+In 1969 the gallery moved to a former pub in Riley Street, where it became an intellectual and artistic hub.

 Purchased 2021